-Working in small groups with similar skill levels, students at KLA School of Prospect develop abilities in content areas that match Kentucky’s K-12 Program of Studies (Language Arts, Mathematics, Science, Arts & Humanities, Physical Education, Social Studies, Computers & Technology) plus develop a strong sense of faith and morality through Christ centered values.
+Working in small groups with similar skill levels, students at KLA Schools of Prospect develop abilities in content areas that match Kentucky's K-12 Program of Studies (Language Arts, Mathematics, Science, Arts & Humanities, Physical Education, Social Studies, Computers & Technology).

 The school considers student assessments, parent-teacher conference, and longitudinal research integral in measuring success.
 The Brigance is used for student assessments which are conducted prior to new student enrollment and continually used to track development throughout the school year.
 Parent-teacher conferences are held each fall and spring, in addition to continuous opportunities for collaboration and visits.

-Hailed in December, 1991 by Newsweek Magazine as the best preschool approach in the world, Prospect Latin Preschool follows the world-renowned Reggio Emilia (pronounced red’jO AmE’lya) teaching philosophy.
+Hailed in December, 1991 by Newsweek Magazine as the best preschool approach in the world, KLA Schools of Prospect follows the world-renowned Reggio Emilia (pronounced red'jO AmE'lya) teaching philosophy.
 This approach to education was developed after World War II for municipal pre-primary schools (children under the age of six) in Reggio Emilia, Italy.
 Enabling children to readily acquire the skills of critical thinking and collaboration has been widely adopted throughout the United States, Europe, New Zealand, and Australia.

 Key elements include: